 Whether you’re a family stocking the pantry on a budget or a soccer coach looking for post-game snacks in bulk, you can wheel some killer deals out the door.

 Yet, we also must remember that, like any other retailer, warehouse stores stay in business because they know how to part us from our dollars.

-Following are six tips to avoid being trapped by warehouse stores’ tricks of the trade.
+Following are some tips to avoid being trapped by warehouse stores’ tricks of the trade.

 1. Ignore ‘warehouse’ decor

 The floors are concrete.
 The beams are exposed.
 Stuff is stacked on metal shelving or pallets.

 That spartan appearance tells consumers we’re bound to get unbelievable deals because warehouse clubs don’t waste money on decor or carpeting.

 Generally, that’s true.
 Just make sure that rushing to nab something at what you assume is an unbeatable price doesn’t keep you from doing the math.
 Compare prices.

 Remember, too, that low prices might tempt you to buy stuff you don’t need.